liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/monitor-agent-usage.md

 ### Use Search to find all agents for bulk actions

 SharePoint users can locate all agents in a specific container, like a document library, site, or even across the entire organization, by searching for files with the .agent extension.
-Simply searching for "*.agent", you will find all agent files within the selected scope.
+Simply searching for "*.agent," you find all agent files within the selected scope.
 The results only include agent files that the user has permission to access.
 For site owners and members, this method is a convenient way to find agents and take bulk actions as needed.

 ![Agent Search](media/agents-sharepoint/agent-search.png)